-A Long-extended Party presents the Women of the Mark.
-A look at Tolkien’s female characters featured in the upcoming Children of Eorl deluxe expansion.
+A Long-extended Party presents Women of the Mark, a look at Tolkien’s female characters featured in the upcoming Children of Eorl deluxe expansion.
 Lore notes and additional backstory written by Levanthalas, ALeP Lead Lore Expert.
 Design notes written by Shellin, ALeP Lead Playtester.

 Théodwyn was the youngest and most beautiful of the five children of Thengel and Morwen Steelsheen.
 Born in TA 2963, Théodwyn was 15 years younger than her only brother Théoden, who loved her dearly.
 When she was only 17, Thengel passed, and her brother became King of the Mark.

 In TA 2989, at the age of 26, she married Éomund of the Eastfold, trusted by the king as chief Marshal of the Mark.
 In TA 2991, their son, Éomer was born, followed by his sister Éowyn four years later.
 It was around this time when Orcs from Mordor began to raid the Eastfold. Éomund often rode against the Orcs to defend his land and people, though he sometimes did so recklessly, not mustering enough men before riding into battle.
 Unfortunately, Éomund was slain in such a battle in TA 3002.
 The grief combined with an illness brought about Théodwyn’s death later that same year, leaving Éomer, eleven, and Éowyn, seven, orphans.